squaresLab/BugZoo/docs/api/artefact.rst

 .. py:module:: repairbox.artefact

-Artefacts are used to provide an interactive snapshot of a given piece of software at a fixed point in time (e.g., a tagged release, a version-control revision).
+Artefacts are used to provide a snapshot of a given piece of software at a fixed point in time (e.g., a tagged release, a version-control revision).
 Outside of RepairBox, artefacts are sometimes referred to as software objects (see Software-artifact Infrastructure Repository [X]), or